4 Continuity

 Bounded domain If U = dom f [T, T] for some T > 0, we show that f is uniformly

 continuous.
-This follows because
+This will follow because

 |